Do you think IIT Guwahati certified course can help you in your career?

 The logic of the Caesar cipher in C involves shifting each character in the plaintext message by a fixed number of positions (key) to obtain the corresponding character in the ciphertext.

-What is code 3 in Caesar cipher?
+What is the shift of 3 in the Caesar cipher?

 Conclusion